-It has to be interesting enough and draw attention, so that it doesn’t get ignored.
+It has to be interesting enough and draw attention so it doesn’t get ignored.

-Since users or your potential customers will view your native ad and content on different devices, it’s a good best practice to have margins outside the images so they don’t get cropped and destroy your click-through and/or conversion rate.
+So, it’s a good practice to have margins outside the images so they don’t get cropped and destroy your click-through and/or conversion rate.

 7) Don’t Just Use One Headline for Each Image Thumbnail

-In order to help the native ad engine to give your ad the best performance by selecting the best performing headline, you want to provide not only one headline for each thumbnail but several ones.
+To help the native ad engine give your ad the best performance by selecting the best-performing headline, you want to provide not only one headline for each thumbnail.

-So, you might already have several different versions of the headline because of the work you did before.
+So, you might already have several versions of the headline because of your previous work.

-In order to disclose to potential customers that they are clicking on an ad, it is also a good idea to mention in the headline a bit about your brand or your product.
+To disclose to potential customers that they are clicking on an ad, it is also a good idea to mention a bit about your brand or product in the headline.

 8) The Native Ad Placement Should Be Smart and Persistent

-Since native ads should blend in with the publisher’s content, it’s a good idea to make them as persistent as possible.
+Since native ads should blend in with the publisher’s content, making them as persistent as possible is a good idea.

 9) Aim for Premium Content Houses

-To aim for premium content houses or publishers has several benefits, since they usually have industry-wide credibility and thus native ads viewed by their visitors are more trusted.
+They usually have industry-wide credibility, and thus native ads viewed by their visitors are more trusted.

-They don’t permit any native ad on their websites and take a close look at whether the content of the ad is relevant and good enough for their audiences.
+They don’t permit native ads on their websites and look closely at whether the ad’s content is relevant and good enough for their audiences.

 What does that mean for you?

-You want to create content that resembles the premium publisher’s quality and look-and-feel.
+You want to create content that resembles the premium publisher’s quality, look, and feel.

 But this also means that you would need to research first which publishers are relevant to your audience, implying that you know your audience and your marketing angle.

-In the context of real estate, this means you would look for publishers, that have displayed relevant real estate ads in the past.
+In the context of real estate, you would look for publishers that have displayed relevant real estate ads in the past.

-You can find those publishers by searching for example in Google for “[Name of Publisher]” and “Real Estate”.
+You can find those publishers by searching, for example, on Google for “[Name of Publisher]” and “Real Estate.”

 Don’t forget to deactivate the adblocker in your browser.

-By the way, this article about the fashion mogul can be also found in my article about 267 real estate content ideas.
+This article about the fashion mogul can also be found in my article about 267 real estate content ideas.